johnkou97/johnkou97.github.io/_projects/astronomical.md

     </div>
 </div>
 <div class="caption">
     The gradients of the 1 solar mass star (left) and the 2 solar mass star (right) as a function of the radius of the star.
+Each plot contains two panels, one for the pre-main sequence phase and one for the main sequence phase.
+Each time we plot the adiabatic and the radiative gradients.
+When the adiabatic gradient is larger than the radiative gradient, the star is convective, which is shown by the grey area in the plot.
 </div>

 ## Exoplanets